reframejs/reframe/readme.md

 <br/>

-Page configs have two options `htmlStatic: true` and `domStatic: true`.
+Page configs have the options

  - `htmlStatic: true`
    <br/>